-Eritrea’s Petro Mamo was one of the favourites ahead of the second race of the WMRA Mountain Running World Cup and he did not disappoint in the 34th edition of the La Montée du Grand Ballon race in France on Sunday (14).
+Eritrea’s Petro Mamu was one of the favourites ahead of the second race of the WMRA Mountain Running World Cup and he did not disappoint in the 34th edition of the La Montée du Grand Ballon race in France on Sunday (14).

 When he crossed the finish line on the top of Vosges mountain, the stopwatch showed the incredible time of 57:36, an improvement of almost two minutes on Ahmet Arslan’s course record from 2012.

-After 3km of the 13.4km course, with 1230m elevation gain that also included also 210m of descent, Mamo started to pull away from his closest opponents, which included his compatriots Azaria Teklay, Debessay Tsege, France’s Julien Rancon and Kenya’s Hirum Wandangi.
+After 3km of the 13.4km course, with 1230m elevation gain that also included also 210m of descent, Mamu started to pull away from his closest opponents, which included his compatriots Azaria Teklay, Debessay Tsege, France’s Julien Rancon and Kenya’s Hirum Wandangi.

 From that point, the 2012 world mountain running champion was never headed as Teklay come home a distant second in 1:00:29 and Tsege 17 seconds further back to complete an all-Eritrea podium; all the runners benefiting from dry and relatively cool conditions.